ybychenok/terraform-aws-airship-ecs-service/README.md

 ### S3 Access

 The module also provide simple access to S3 by the variables s3_ro_paths, and s3_rw_paths.
-In case the list is populated with S3 bucket names and folders, e.g. ["bucketname1/path","bucketname1/path2","bucketname3"], the module will ensure the ECS Service will have access to these resources, in either read only or read-write fashion, depending on if s3_ro_paths or s3_rw_paths has been used.
-Again, if KMS is used for S3 storage, the module need to have the KMS Key filled in at kms_keys.
+In case the list is populated with S3 bucket names and folders, e.g. ["bucketname1/path","bucketname1/path2","bucketname3"], the module will ensure the ECS Service will have access to these resources, in either read only or read-write fashion, depending on if s3_ro_paths or s3_rw_paths have been used.
+Again, if KMS is used for encrypting S3 storage, the module need to be provided with the that KMS Key id.

 ### Cloudwatch logging